JavaScript is disabled

 If however, you:

-• OR over $180k in combination with your spouse,
+• OR over $194k in combination with your spouse, +$1,500 for each dependent child after the first one,

 • AND you don’t have the appropriate level of private healthcare insurance for yourself, your spouse, and any dependent children,